Ubunifu-Tech/Paw-Match-Backend/docs/SECURITY.md

    - Disable `/docs` and `/redoc` in production (or add authentication)
    - Use API keys for external access if needed

-10. **Database Migrations**
+10. **Database Management**
-    - Review all migrations before applying
+    - Review all schema changes before applying
     - Test in staging environment first
-    - Backup database before migrations
+    - Backup database before any changes

 ## Security Best Practices